turrisxyz/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 ### Transaction Results

-The `Info` and `Log` fields are non-deterministic values for debugging/convenience purposes that are otherwise ignored.
+The `Info` and `Log` fields in [ExecTxResult](./abci%2B%2B_methods_002_draft.md#exectxresult) are non-deterministic values for debugging/convenience purposes that are otherwise ignored.

-The `Data` field must be strictly deterministic, but can be arbitrary data.
+The `Data` fields must be strictly deterministic, but can be arbitrary data.

+ICI

 #### Gas